-- Add-A-Quarter Ruler (this is a MUST for FPP)
+Add-A-Quarter Ruler (this is a MUST for FPP)

-Be sure to check out my Amazon Page, where you can find most of these Supplies and Tools in one easy place!
+Be sure to check out my Online Shop, where you can find most of these Supplies and Tools in one easy place!
 Add them to your cart and you are good to go!

 Once I decided on my color design (one of my favorite parts), then I got started sewing!
 This project came together quickly and it was fun to use my scraps.
 My partner wanted happy and cheerful fabrics.
 She liked yellow, orange and red.
 Luckily, I have an abundance of scrap fabric, which came in quite useful for this project.

 I used my 16.5″ square ruler to trim off the sides and quilted the top with my walking foot attachment.
 If you don’t have a walking foot attachment – you should get one!
 It really helps to prevent your fabrics from shifting.

 I love how this project turned out.
 While it is not perfect, I hope that my swap partner will love it as much as I loved making it!